sgost/contentconcepts-data/services/academic_editing/scientific_manuscript_editing/index.md

         learning improvement
       image: ./substantive_editing.png
 editingHighlights:
-  title: Scientific Manuscript Editing service - Highlights
+  title: "Scientific Manuscript Editing service - Top 4 "
   highlights:
     - id: 1
       title: Affordable Prices
-      description: Our proposal editing fee is one of the best in the industry for the level of quality work we offer from our trusted PhD and native English editors.
+      description: Our scientific manuscript editing chargesa are one of the best for the top-quality work.
       image: ./affordable.svg
     - id: 2
-      title: Free Sample
+      title: Free Editing
-      description: Get free editing certificate and editing sample
+      description: Get free editing, proofreading sample for thesis and book.
-      image: ./support.svg
+      image: editing_certificate.svg
     - id: 3
       title: Confidentiality
       description: We ensure your documents are handled with utmost care.
 We can sign